 Passwords are a requirement for virtually everything you do online.
 Thus, users are expected to memorize or store passwords which include letters, digits, or symbols.

-Since passwords are the primary tool for WordPress security, you cannot afford to have easy to guess passwords.
-These can make your site vulnerable to attacks.
+Since passwords are the primary tool for WordPress security, you cannot afford to have an easy-to-crack password.
+It would make your site vulnerable to attacks.
 And the site administrator could be impersonated.

-However, since your password has to be difficult to guess, it is often easy to forget your password and get locked out of your account.
+However, since your password has to be solid, it is often easy to forget your password and get locked out of your account.

 If you find yourself in any of these situations:

-- A hacker locks you out of your site.
+- A hacker locked you out of your site.

 Then this article is for you.
 We’re going to explore different ways to reset your WordPress password.
 You’ll learn how to change passwords for your site depending on the situation you find yourself.